zmoog/zmoog.github.io/content/post/alfred-workflow.md

     return json.loads(result.stdout)
 ```

-#### Build a response for Alfred
+### 4. Build a response for Alfred

-This the JSON response parse into a Python dictionary, all I need to to is build the items for Alfred.
+Finally, the workflow uses the CLI data to build the Alfred items that drive its UI.

 ```python
     def handle_version_none(self):